Birds Georgia

 Whether you’re a seasoned birder or just getting started, Georgia Bird Fest 2026 has something for everyone.
 Explore Georgia’s top birding hotspots on guided field trips, attend hands-on nature workshops, and hear from expert guest speakers.

-Don’t miss our third annual Bird Fest Summit at the Atlanta Botanical Garden, with the main event on Sunday, April 26 — featuring bird-watching field trips, engaging presentations, and fun, family-friendly activities surrounded by the beauty of Piedmont Park.
+Don’t miss our third annual Bird Fest Summit at the Atlanta Botanical Garden.
+We'll have activities all weekend, with the main event on Sunday, April 26, featuring birding field trips, engaging presentations, and fun, family-friendly activities surrounded by the beauty of Piedmont Park.

 Your participation in Georgia Bird Fest helps fund Birds Georgia’s conservation, education, and community engagement programs, supporting a future where both birds and people thrive.